-During an asthma attack, the bronchials (air tubes) in the lungs become swollen and clogged with a thick, sticky mucus.
-The muscles of the air tubes will also begin to constrict or tighten.
-This results in very difficult or labored breathing.
+During an asthma attack, the bronchials (air tubes) in the lungs become inflammed and narrowed, and when the air tubes constrict, breathing becomes difficult and labored.
 If an attack is severe, it can actually be life-threatening.

 Many asthma attacks are triggered by an allergic reaction to pollen, skin particles, dandruff, cat or dog dander, dust mites, and foods such as eggs, milk, flavorings, dyes and preservatives.
 Asthma can also be triggered by respiratory infection, exercise, stress and psychological factors.